-With open loop cleanrooms, room pressure is determined by the pressure loss of the air passing through the wall grilles or under the wall panels.
-For air exiting under the walls, Gerbig Cleanrooms uses actual test data to determine the opening dimension under the wall.
+- With open-loop cleanrooms, room pressure is determined by the pressure loss of the air passing through the wall grilles or under the wall panels

-The disadvantage to the open loop concept is the absence of humidity control.
-The humidity will be the same as the larger room (ambient area).
-Also, the open loop system can’t be used if the ambient area has no air conditioning.
+- The disadvantage to the open-loop concept is the absence of humidity control which can’t be used if the ambient area has no air conditioning.

 Closed Loop Modular Hardwall Cleanrooms

 - In closed-loop systems, HEPA-filtered air is contained within the hardwall cleanroom envelope